 AIRCRAFT OF THE FIGHTING POWERS

-Last revised, 2nd January 2023.
+Last revised, January 2025.

 Dust-jacket cover of the original Volume 5.

+The dark days of 1940 saw the start of an extraordinary series of books.
 "Aircraft of the Fighting Powers" was designed to describe the major combat aircraft of the warring countries along with a three-view diagram of each aircraft in a constant scale (1/72 scale).
-This made it a vital reference, not only for recognising aircraft but also building models of the aircraft.
-Models were an invaluable aid for aircraft recognition and in those days the crew rooms of RAF stations, AA gun sites and Observer Corp posts would have their ceilings festooned with model aircraft, carved from wood, hanging from threads.
+This made it a vital reference, not only for recognising aircraft but also for building model aircraft.
+Models were an invaluable aid for aircraft recognition.
+The crew rooms of RAF stations, AA gun sites and Observer Corp posts would have their ceilings festooned with model aircraft, carved from wood, hanging from threads.

 The earlier, less-detailed, drawing of the Gladiator common to the very first printing of "Aircraft of the Fighting Powers" and "Scale Plans of Military Aircraft".

-Produced by the Harborough Publishing Company of Leicester, who specialised in books for aircraft modellers (alongside cheap pulp paperback novels with titillating covers), the work was overseen by Douglas Arthur Russell, the owner of the company.
-The text was written by a young Owen G Thetford (who can have been only 17 years old when the project started) who went on to have a long and distinguished career as an aeronautical writer.
-Up until volume 5 the aircraft plans were done by Harry J Cooper, those for volume 6 were done by C.B.
-Maycock and those for volume 7 by E J "Eddie" Riding .
+Produced by the Harborough Publishing Company of Leicester, which specialised in books for aircraft modellers (alongside cheap pulp paperback novels with titillating covers), the work was overseen by Douglas Arthur Russell, owner of the company.
+The text was written by a young Owen G Thetford (who could have been only 17 years old when the project started) who went on to have a long and distinguished career as an aeronautical writer.
+Up until volume 5, the aircraft plans were done by Harry J Cooper, those for volume 6 were done by C.B.
+Maycock and those for volume 7 by E J "Eddie" Riding.
 The dustjackets and frontispieces were painted by C Rupert Moore A.R.C.A.
-(Associate of the
+(Associate of the Royal College of Art).

 The books were a lavish production, seemingly not constrained by the paper-rationing then in force.
 Larger aircraft required "fold-out" plans, some of two pages but really large designs required three.
 There were colour plates, each book usually had at least one plate of a painting of aircraft in flight.
 The front of each volume also contained pages of advertisements, up to a quarter of each book could be taken up with these.
 Some of the advertisements featured colour and are often striking works of art.
 The book covers had embossed lettering and the dust covers were especially vivid and eye-catching.

 A few aircraft proved too large to reproduce in 1/72 scale, even on three-page fold-outs, and so had to be represented in 1/144 scale instead.
-These include the Boeing C98 "Clipper" in Volume 5, the Boeing B29 Superfortress, C-97 Stratocruiser, Short Shetland and Kawanishi Emily in volume 6 and the Avro Lincoln, Handley Page Hastings, Short Seaford, B-32 Dominator, Martin Mars, Douglas Globemaster and PBY2Y Coronado in Volume 7.
+These include the Boeing C98 "Clipper" in Volume 5, the Boeing B29 Superfortress, C-97 Stratocruiser, Short Shetland and Kawanishi Emily in Volume 6 and the Avro Lincoln, Handley Page Hastings, Short Seaford, B-32 Dominator, Martin Mars, Douglas Globemaster and PBY2Y Coronado in Volume 7.

-Some aircraft were featured multiple times as they were developed into suceeding marks, for example the Spitfire appears no less than 11 times.
-The later volumes featured aircraft that had been taken off the "secret-list".
-For example, the
+Some aircraft were featured multiple times as they were developed into succeeding marks, for example, the Spitfire appears no less than 11 times.
+The later volumes featured aircraft that had been taken off the "secret list".
+For example, the Blackburn B20 appeared in volume 6 in 1945 even though the only example built had crashed in 1940.

 Volume 7 featured a handy appendix detailing which volume and page to look up the aircraft featured in all the series.
-This is appropriate only for the later version of "volume 1".
+This is appropriate only for the later version of "Volume 1".

-One of the splendid fold-out 3 view diagrams, in this case the Handley-Page Halifax.
+One of the splendid fold-out 3 view diagrams, in this case, the Handley-Page Halifax.

 Fold-out plan of the Dornier Do 26 Flying boat from volume 2.
-By the time this plan appeared four of the six Do 26 aircraft built had already been destroyed.
+By the time this plan appeared, four of the six Do 26 aircraft built had already been destroyed.

 One of the things of interest to modern historians is the things they got wrong.
 Volume 1 features such aircraft as the "propaganda" Heinkel He113 fighter and the "Jaguar" version of the Messerschmitt 110 which never saw service.
-The description of Russian and Japanese aircraft that started in volume 3 are sometimes way-off in both description and illustration.
+The descriptions of Russian and Japanese aircraft that started in volume 3 are sometimes way off in both description and illustration.
 Types that saw little service are given coverage while other types in widespread use are missed out until later volumes.
 It is particularly evident that the British knew far less about the aircraft of their allies, the Russians, than their enemy, the Luftwaffe.
-Pearl Harbour came too late for any Japanese aircraft to be included in the 1941 edition
+Pearl Harbour came too late for any Japanese aircraft to be included in the 1941 edition.

 The pages on the Russian I-17 fighter in volume 2.
 It reported the aircraft to be in service in "vast numbers".
-In fact only three prototypes were ever built.
+In fact, only three prototypes were ever built.

-The camouflage colours page from volume 5.
+The camouflage colours page from Volume 5.

-The sale price of the early version of volume 1, when it first came out, was 10 shillings and sixpence (52 and a half pence in modern decimalised UK money).
+The sale price of the early version of Volume 1, when it first came out, was 10 shillings and sixpence (52 and a half pence in modern decimalised UK money).
 This was at a time when a skilled tradesman would earn about 10 pounds a week.
 So when originally produced each volume would have cost the equivalent of about 30 pounds today (2023).
 By 1942 the price of volumes had risen to one guinea, which was one pound and one shilling (21 shillings, one pound and five pence in modern decimalised money).
-The equivilent of 60 pounds today.
-By the end of the war the price had gone up to one and a half guineas (31 shillings and sixpence, One pound 58½ pence in decimalised money) something in the order of 90 pounds today.
+The equivalent of 60 pounds today.
+By the end of the war, the price had gone up to one and a half guineas (31 shillings and sixpence, One pound 58½ pence in decimalised money) something in the order of 90 pounds today.
 These were not "pocket money" books and their purchase would have been well out of the reach of most schoolchildren and teenagers unless it was given as a special Christmas present (being published in December it was ideal for that).
 The very fact that they were priced in "guineas" reflects this.
 Pricing in guineas was usually only done for "high-class" expensive items.
-It is likely that some of the books were purchased at a discount by the companies that advertised in it, to be given away by their sales and PR departments.
+Some of the books were likely purchased at a discount by the companies that advertised in it, to be given away by their sales and PR departments.

 Examples of colour plates, sadly today they often end up as framed prints on Ebay!